hossainlab/jhossain.com/content/resume/experience.md

   location = "Dhaka, Bangladesh" date_start = "2020-6-01"
   date_end = "Present"
-  description = """
-  The Center for Health Innovation, Research, Action and Learning - Bangladesh (CHIRAL Bangladesh) is a non-profit health research organization in Bangladesh
+  description = """The Center for Health Innovation, Research, Action and Learning - Bangladesh (CHIRAL Bangladesh) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
+Responsibilities include team management, organizing, and designing virtual training on different topics (Linux, Python, R, and Fundamental of Biostatistics for health research)."""
-  """

 [[experience]]
   title = "Team Member"